loilo/branchy/README.md

 // Synchronous "add", returns number const adder = (a, b) => a + b

-// Asynchronous, threaded "add", returns Promise that resolves to number const threadedAdder = branchy(adder)
+// Asynchronous "add" in a child process, returns Promise that resolves to number const forkedAdder = branchy(adder)

-// Don't forget to wrap in async function await threadedAdder(2, 3) // 5
+// Don't forget to wrap in async function await forkedAdder(2, 3) // 5

 // This example just adds two numbers, please don't ever
-// put that work into a thread in a real-world scenario
+// put that work into an extra process in a real-world scenario
 ```

 Alternatively, you could put the function in its own file and pass the file path to `branchy`: